2-Minute-Website: Online Web Design 2-Minute-Website: Online Web Design

 This is better because it does describe the site, and it includes some words that people might search for.
 But we can still improve it...

-This is a good title because it includes lots of words people might type into the search engines.
 Americans would search for 'Vacation', while Brits would be more likely to search for 'Holiday'.
 It also includes both the words 'Rent' and 'Rental' - you want your site to be listed whichever word people search for.

-If you're a business, then unless your product is available to the whole world (perhaps it is if you offer mail order), you're probably interested in people visiting your website who live near enough to come and purchase from you.
 So include your country in the title, and if you're in the USA then include your state, the whole word and the abbreviation - e.g. 'Florida (Fl)'.
 Some people will type the state name into a search engine, and some people will type the abbreviation.

 Remember, the Internet covers the whole world - visitors who arrive at your site from a search engine don't know where in the world you are, unless you tell them.